-Cimarron River: Streamflow near Cimarron Monday morning was 4.86 cubic feet per second (cfs).
+Cimarron River: Streamflow near Cimarron Monday morning was 3.51 cubic feet per second (cfs).
+Fishing for trout was good when using small attractor dry flies and grey nymph flies.

 Clayton Lake: Closed for the season.
 The lake will reopen in March 2022.